-In 1904 Pavlov received the Nobel Prize for physiology for his work on digestive secretion.
+In 1904, Pavlov received the Nobel Prize for physiology for his work on digestive secretions.

 Can Pigeons Read? – Reinforcement Schedules

-44 years later in 1948, Professor Skinner from Harvard University conducted an experiment that would change our understanding of behavior forever: The Skinner Box, which was also known as the operant conditioning chamber.
+Forty-four years later in 1948, Professor Skinner from Harvard University conducted an experiment that would change our understanding of behaviour forever: The Skinner Box, which was also known as the Operant Conditioning Chamber.

-This learning phenomenon is called positive reinforcement and Skinner used it to teach his animals all sort of shenanigans (He even taught his Pigeons to operate a rocket launching system).
+This learning phenomenon is called positive reinforcement, and Skinner used it to teach his animals all sorts of shenanigans (He even taught his pigeons to operate a rocket launching system).

 What do rats and pigeons have to do with anything?

-Think of a routine that you want to form right now that isn’t sticky yet, let’s say going to the gym.
+Think of a routine that you want to form right now that is not sticking yet; let us say going to the gym.

-Now imagine that someone would give you 1000 $ every time you go lifting weights, don’t you think that this external reward would help you to form a habit rather quickly?
+Now, imagine that someone was to give you $1,000 every time you went lifting weights.
+Do you not think that this external reward is going to help you to form a habit rather quickly?

-Of course, it would, and knowing that – you just understand one of the major principles of Behavior Architecture which is:
+Of course, it would, and knowing that – you now understand one of the major principles of Behaviour Architecture, which is:

-Skinner’s Box showed that with a stimulus (light) and a positive consequence you could make almost any behavior stick, or in simpler words – add pleasure to a neutral behavior and it has the potential to become a habit.
+Skinner’s Box showed that with a stimulus (light) and a positive consequence, you could make almost any behaviour stick, or in simpler words – add pleasure to a neutral behaviour, and it has the potential to become a habit.

-Skinner could get his animals to do almost everything, he even trained pigeons to read to some extent.
+Skinner could get his animals to do almost anything; he even trained pigeons to read to some extent.

 But this is only one half of the coin, what about the ultimate antagonist of pleasure — Pain?

-In order to test the effects of pain on behavior formation, Skinner equipped his Box with a metal floor that was capable of delivering electroshocks to the animals (yeah, he was dick like Pavlov).
+To test the effects of pain on behaviour formation, Skinner equipped his box with a metal floor, which was capable of delivering electroshocks to the animals (yeah, he was dick like Pavlov).

-Imagine you are a somebody who likes going to the gym, now imagine that every time you want to go to the gym somebody awaits you and kicks you in the balls/ovaries, what would happen to your gym routine?
+Imagine you are somebody who likes going to the gym, now imagine that every time you want to go to the gym, somebody waits for you and kicks you in the balls/ovaries, what would happen to your gym routine?

 Right, it would cease to exist!

-The second lesson of Behavior Architecture is, therefore:
+The second lesson of Behaviour Architecture is, therefore:

-We all had an experience like that where something that we formerly associated with pleasure was transformed into a punishment overnight…
+We have all had an experience like that, where something that we formerly associated with pleasure was transformed into a punishment overnight…

-The harder the punishment the more likely it is that the behavioral framework gets obliterated out of existence, so if you want to decrease a habit, the quickest (and most painful way) is it to add a strong negative consequence to your undesired behavior.
+The harder the punishment, the more likely it is that the behavioural framework gets obliterated out of existence.
+So, if you want to decrease a habit, the quickest (and most painful way) is it to add a strong negative consequence to your undesired behaviour.

-To give you a visual example of how our mind works let’s look at the curious case of little Albert, arguably the cruelest experiment in the history of behavior psychology.
+To give you a visual example of how our mind works, let us look at the curious case of little Albert, arguably the cruellest experiment in the history of behavioural psychology.

-In the year 1920, John Watson, along with his future wife, Rosalind Rayner, deliberately attempted to instill certain phobias into a young baby.
+In the year 1920, John Watson, along with his future wife, Rosalind Rayner, deliberately attempted to instil certain phobias into a young baby.

 Little Albert showed stress and started to cry and attempted to crawl away at the sudden loud noise.

-Very quickly, anything white and fluffy would put fear into the heart of little Albert, even if Watson didn’t slam the hammer on the metal.
+Very quickly, anything white and fluffy would put fear into the heart of little Albert, even if Watson did not slam the hammer on the metal.

 This proved that phobias could be instilled with conditioning.

-Skinner however assumed that we don’t forget behavior, we just suppress it.
+Skinner, however, assumed that we do not forget behaviour, we just suppress it.

-Our brain is constantly trying to guide us away from fear, and towards pleasure, and it’s crucial that we take control of this process, because otherwise, it will take control of us.
+Our brain is continually trying to guide us away from fear, and towards pleasure, and we must take control of this process because otherwise, it will take control of us.